srobo/kitbook/docs/competition/teams/role-descriptions/kit-return.md

 ---
 # Kit Return Volunteer

+**Please note that this page is obsolete: It is a remnant from old documentation, and will be replaced-with/integrated-into the relevant project team's documentation when possible**

 Kit return staff are responsible for receiving kit from teams at the end of the competition and checking it.
 A combination of door guards and teams having to sign out at reception should ensure that kit return staff do not have to